No products in the cart.

 Sling mounting is a little different animal.

-Given the fact that this is such a small gun, you don’t have much area to work with for slings mounting.
+Given that this is such a small gun, you don’t have much area to work with for slings mounting.

 There exists no front sling mount area on the gun from the factory.
 You’ll have to either use the bottom screw hole that it appears Noveske has put in this to mount some sling swivel mount or use one of your M-LOK rail mounts to install a QD mount or some sling attachment.